Edison, New Jersey: Climate

 Extreme temperatures in Edison have ranged from -17 F, recorded in February 1934, to 106 F, recorded in July 1936 and August 1949.

-According to the Köppen Climate Classification system, Edison has a Humid Subtropical climate (Cfa) with abundant rainfall throughout the year although the late summer months tend to have more rain.
-Summers tend to be hot and humid with a lot of rain and Winters tend to be cool to cold with snow being an annual occurrence with snow falling multiple times every winter.
-Winter and Fall tend to have more clear days than in the Spring and Summer.
+According to the Köppen Climate Classification system, Edison has a humid subtropical climate (Cfa), with abundant rainfall throughout the year, although the late summer months tend to have more rain.
+Summers tend to be hot and humid with much rain and winters tend to be cool to cold, with snow being an annual occurrence, falling multiple times every winter.

 Demographics

 Asian community

 Edison hosts one of the region's main centers of Asian American cultural diversity.
+The township was 50.0% ethnically Asian by population as of the 2020 Census.

+Indian community

-The growing Little India is a South Asian-focused commercial strip in Middlesex County, the U.S. county with the highest concentration of Asian Indians.
+Oak Tree Road is a South Asian-focused commercial strip in Middlesex County, the U.S. county with the highest concentration of Asian Indians.
 The Oak Tree Road strip runs for about one-and-a-half miles through Edison and neighboring Iselin in Woodbridge Township, near the area's sprawling Chinatown and Koreatown, running along New Jersey Route 27.
 It is the largest and most diverse South Asian cultural hub in the United States.
 In Middlesex County, election ballots are printed in English, Spanish, Gujarati, Hindi, and Punjabi.
-As part of the 2010 Census, 28.3% of Edison residents identified themselves as being Indian American.
+As part of the 2020 Census, 34.9% of Edison residents identified themselves as being Indian American, an increase from 28.3% in 2010.
 In the 2000 Census, 17.75% of Edison residents identified themselves as being Indian American, the highest percentage of Indian-American people of any municipality in the United States with 1,000 or more residents identifying their ancestry.
+The Oak Tree Road corridor also serves as a focal point for South Asian cultural life in New Jersey, with annual Navratri Garba dances, Diwali street festivals, and other community celebrations drawing large crowds.
+The nearby New Jersey Convention and Exposition Center in Raritan Center frequently hosts Indian cultural expos and wedding conventions, further highlighting the township's role as a hub of South Asian commerce and culture.
+Edison is also home to numerous Hindu temples, Sikh gurdwaras, and mosques that serve the township's South Asian population, alongside community media such as TV Asia, one of the first 24-hour South Asian television networks in the United States.
+The township's demographic concentration has also made Oak Tree Road a frequent campaign stop for political candidates seeking to engage Indian American voters.